Mini-tender offer: Rationale

 Mini-tenders often provide a market for investors to sell illiquid securities.
 Some have argued that this assertion is invalid because the bidder would have more difficulty selling the shares than individual investors, since they have a larger block of accumulated shares.
 While this is true if bidders are attempting to turn a quick profit, many bidders' strategies are to buy and hold the securities for the long-term.

 Example

 The practice is frequently associated with a company called TRC Capital, a private firm founded by a Canadian securities lawyer.

 MacKenzie Capital Management, LP, based in Moraga, California, also conducts hundreds of mini-tender offers and SEC registered tender offers each year, but for illiquid limited partnerships, real estate investment trusts, and other securities, ones not traded on a national exchange.

-The boards of target companies such as Adobe Systems, Fastenal, MetLife, AMD, Ford, and Kimberly-Clark have attempted to counter mini-tenders by issuing recommendations to reject such offers.
-Brian Lawler of The Motley Fool recommends that investors avoid mini-tender offers.
+The boards of target companies such as Adobe Systems, Fastenal, MetLife, AMD, Ford, and Kimberly-Clark, Nvidia, J&J and Novo Nordisk have attempted to counter mini-tenders by issuing recommendations to reject such offers.